KRdimov/Java-101/dungeons_and_zombies/readme.md

 > Note: Things left to finish:

-> 1. fighting through a wall bug

-> 2. fighting with both weapon and spell optimization
+> 1. fighting with both weapon and spell optimization

-> 3. game ending logic finishing
+> 2. game ending logic finishing

-> 4. code refactoring and optimizing
+> 3. code refactoring and optimizing